 How and when to apply

-The deadline for the application is 17:00 on 27 February 2023.
+The deadline for the application is 17:00 (CEST) / 11:00 (AST) on Monday 18 September.
 You will require an account in order to submit an application.
 New accounts can be made using the link below.
 We aim to process applications within three months following the application deadline.
 The project may not begin before the application is accepted.
 In no cases will a grant be granted in retroaction.

 All applications that satisfy the official conditions and that are accompanied by all requested appendices will be presented to a committee that advises regarding granting the Art Media grant.
 The committee also assesses the impact of the project.

 The following will be assessed in order to determine the quality of the application.